omatviiv/omtv-template-react-component/README.md

 This example uses flow [Comment Types](https://flow.org/en/docs/types/comments/) so that it could be simply ignored.

-The `theme` prop has a default value so component can be use with default theme.
+The `theme` prop has a default value so component can be used with default theme.

 # Improve template
 - `npm i` - install packages